 It’s all about who you know and what they love.
 Don’t underestimate what people have to give.
 With a little effort, your friends may not even need to leave their comfort zones to help.
 Do you know a Zumba instructor, a jewelry maker, restaurant manager?
 These people can donate their services for raffle tickets or have an activity-based fundraiser.
 Almost every local restaurant I asked donated gift certificates with me walking in off the street, giving them a brochure about us, and asking.
 One enthusiastic team leader rallied her office group to raise money through a raffle and all I shared was pictures and information.
 And athletes, good grief, athletes go crazy for a good cause.
 There’s always a race for something so that’s a built-in the event you can personalize.

 Get your paperwork in order.
 Have both paper and email thank-you notes ready.
 You can print up some postcards or even have photos as postcards.
 You want a quick and easy thank-you note ready to go.
 If people are donating online, have an email thank-you ready to go.
 Have a brochure or flyer with some basic promotional information about your need and who you are.
-The best thing would be for this paper flyers to give information about a website or blog that would be more personal and have more information.
+If you need something a bit bigger then Printivity offer saddle stitch booklet printing, which would be the best thing to give information about a website or blog, making it more personal and including more information.

 The gift of giving.
 My sister and another friend took on the task of creating a tribute card.
 This was a beautiful card with a picture of Aidan and a few sentences about our need.
 It said that a gift was given in your honor to Team Aidan.
 This served a dual purpose of getting a donation and getting the word out.